ubccr/coldfront/coldfront/plugins/freeipa/README.md

-# FreeIPA integration for Coldfront
+# FreeIPA integration for ColdFront

-Coldfront django plugin providing FreeIPA integration for Coldfront.
+ColdFront django plugin providing FreeIPA integration for ColdFront.
 [FreeIPA](https://www.freeipa.org) is an integrated Identity and Authentication solution for Linux.
-The idea behind this app is to provide a bridge between FreeIPA HBAC (host based access control) and Coldfront subscriptions.
-With this app enabled, when a user is added/removed from a subscription, they are also added/removed from any configured FreeIPA unix groups.
-If a host has the appropriate HBAC rule in place to restrict access to only allowed groups then this can provide a way for PI's in Coldfront to manage access to their resources.
-This app also provides searching FreeIPA LDAP when adding users to projects and subscriptions.
+The idea behind this app is to provide a bridge between FreeIPA HBAC (host based access control) and ColdFront allocations.
+With this app enabled, when a user is added/removed from a allocation, they are also added/removed from any configured FreeIPA unix groups.
+If a host has the appropriate HBAC rule in place to restrict access to only allowed groups then this can provide a way for PI's in ColdFront to manage access to their resources.
+This app also provides searching FreeIPA LDAP when adding users to projects and allocations.

-A command line tool is also provided with this app that allows an administrator to check the consistency between Coldfront and FreeIPA and optionally sync any discrepancies.
+A command line tool is also provided with this app that allows an administrator to check the consistency between ColdFront and FreeIPA and optionally sync any discrepancies.

 ## Design

-FreeIPA unix groups can be set on a per subscription basis using using a subscription attribute named "freeipa\_group".
+FreeIPA unix groups can be set on a per allocation basis using using a allocation attribute named "freeipa\_group".
 The value of this attribute must be a valid unix group in FreeIPA.
-Any users added/removed from the subscription will then automatically be added/removed from the group in FreeIPA.
-You can specify more than one group by simply adding multiple "freeipa\_group" subscription attributes.
-This app subscribes to specific Coldfront signals that are sent whenever a user is added or removed from a subscription and the signals in turn submit jobs to django-q.
+Any users added/removed from the allocation will then automatically be added/removed from the group in FreeIPA.
+You can specify more than one group by simply adding multiple "freeipa\_group" allocation attributes.
+This app subscribes to specific ColdFront signals that are sent whenever a user is added or removed from a allocation and the signals in turn submit jobs to django-q.
 The tasks run by django-q are defined in tasks.py and interact with the FreeIPA API using the ipaclient python library.